This article will help you quickly compare and evaluate the best OKR software and other OKR tools that will assist your business strategies and goals.

 2. Koan – Best OKR software for startups and small businesses

 With offices located in Oregon and California, Koan offers OKR tools that combine metrics with your team’s qualitative insights to predict goal outcomes.
 You can set goals at company, departmental, and team levels and then track metrics towards key results.

 Koan’s ridiculously low starting price and hefty trial period ensured they scored well in the Value for Cost section of the evaluation criteria.
 This makes them a great option for start-ups or smaller businesses.

-Integrations include Jira, Slack, Okta, Google software, Azure Active Directory, and hundreds more with a Zapier account.
+Integrations include Jira, Slack, Okta, Google Suite, Azure Active Directory, and hundreds more with a Zapier account.

 Minor cons include a lack of Outlook integration, no batch inputting/modifying options, and no native mobile solution.

 Koan starts at $1/user/month and has a free 30-day trial as well as a free demo.